The SerolyzeR package provides for two reports: - plate

 To generate the report, we need to use the

-function.
-There is one parameter that
+generate_plate_report() function.
+There is one parameter

-a minute for a large plate.
+to a minute for a large plate.

 Default report has 4 main sections: